scalacenter/sprees/README.md

     your ticket is relevant will motivate participants.
 * Add links to source code sparingly.
 Show the entry-points for the requested functionality / fix, give a basic explanation of the code structure.
-* Be concise and detail specifics to your project or its implementation that are relevant for the ticket.
+* Be concise and detail specifics of your project or its implementation.
+    Providing this kind of domain knowledge to participants will help them finish off their tickets sooner, and move to the next one!